 I’m quite aware of the importance of constant experimentation with product page and decided to try something new with my android app icon.

-When I built a cross-promotion system in the form of the “More Games” page, its statistics showed that my other game, “Princess Memory” was one of the best apps in terms of click rate.
+When I built a cross-promotion system in the form of the “More Games” page and did ASO competitive research, its statistics showed that my other game, “Princess Memory” was one of the best apps in terms of click rate.
 Even if it was displayed ‘below the fold’, it was one of the most popular applications out of more than 20 android app icons.

 I changed my original android app icon to one with a unicorn.
 Surprisingly, my daily downloads, as well as daily revenue, doubled!